Chen-Yifeng/Chen-Yifeng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About Me
 I'm now an undergraduate student in [Central South University](https://en.csu.edu.cn), studying for a B.A. degree.
 At the same time, I'm also a student member in the Center for Intelligent Media and Communication Research leading by my tutor.
 In 2022, I was admitted by [Nanjing University](https://njunju.nju.edu.cn/EN/main.htm) as a postgraduate student.
-My main research area is communication and media study, international communication and new media.
-Welcome all to contact me about anything.
+My main research areas include communication and media study, international communication and new media.
+I'm working on the issue dynamics in international communication.
+If you're interested in this topic, welcome to contact me!

 # 🔥 News